nyxnor/onionjuggler/docs/ONIONSERVICE-CLI.md

 ```

 **web on** [SERV] [FOLDER]
-: Enable a website using a specific onion service by creating a configuration file inside the web server folder by default, the folder name is to be considered the wanted folder inside $WEBSITE_DIR variable defined on .onionrc.
+: Enable a website using a specific onion service by creating a configuration file inside the web server folder by default, the folder name is to be considered the wanted folder inside $website_dir variable defined on .onionrc.
 If the path starts with forward slash "/", that path will be considered instead.
-File(s) modified: /etc/WEB_SERVER/sites-enabled/.
+File(s) modified: /etc/${web_server}/sites-enabled/.
 ```
 onionservice-cli web on nextcloud nextcloud-local-site
 ```

 **web off** [SERV]
 : Disable a website from a specific onion service by removing its configuration file from the webserver folder.
-File(s) modified: /etc/WEB_SERVER/sites-enabled/.
+File(s) modified: /etc/${web_server}/sites-enabled/.
 ```
 onionservice-cli web off nextcloud
 ```

 **web list**
-: List enabled websites, meaning the confiuration files inside the webserver folder /etc/WEB_SERVER/sites-enabled/.
+: List enabled websites, meaning the confiuration files inside the webserver folder /etc/${web_server}/sites-enabled/.
 File(s) modified: none.
 ```
 onionservice-cli web list
 ```